Lutz Dietzold, CEO of the German Design Council, on sustainable design

 Sustainability is increasingly reaching the middle of our society.
 What role do you think designers and brands play in this movement?

 Brands and designers are being challenged anew by this movement.
-Companies that actively take up social issues and thus take on responsibility benefit above all.
-Campaigns must be clear and compatible.
-Designers are important initiators, they have a duty to develop better quality products and to encourage companies to invest in sustainability and circularity.
+The main beneficiaries are companies that actively address social issues and thus assume responsibility.
+Campaigns must be clear and connectable.
+Designers are important drivers, they have a duty to develop better-quality products and encourage companies to invest in sustainability and circularity.

 sustainable chair